Efficient Techniques for Low-Rank Tensor Approximation and Applications in Robust Object Detection: Proposed Randomized Fixed-Precision Algorithms

-We have recently developed a randomized fixed-precision algorithm \cite{ahmadi2023efficient}, and simulations on synthetic and real-world data showed a significant acceleration in the computation of approximate truncated T-SVD.
-Our work was a generalization of the matrix case \cite{yu2018efficient} to the tensor case.
+A randomized fixed-precision algorithm was developed \cite{ahmadi2023efficient}, and simulations on synthetic and real-world data showed significant acceleration in computing the approximate truncated T-SVD.
+It generalized the matrix case \cite{yu2018efficient} to the tensor case.
 This algorithm is presented in Algorithm \ref{ALgRR}.
-The algorithm requires an oversampling, a power iteration, a tolerance, and a block size, and it gradually estimates the tubal rank and computes the corresponding low tubal rank approximation.
-Lines 6-9 are the power iteration stage for achieving better accuracy, especially when the singular values of the frontal slices of the data tensor dot have a fast decaying rate.
+The algorithm requires oversampling, a power iteration, a tolerance, and a block size, and it gradually estimates the tubal rank and computes the corresponding low-rank tubal approximation.
+Lines 6-9 constitute the power-iteration stage for improving accuracy, especially when the singular values of the data tensor's frontal slices do not decay quickly.